tjohnston-softdev/aurion-assessment-2110/instructions.md

 	* This is covered both during the initial format check and after the graph has been parsed.
 * There is no hard upper limit on the number of nodes, but only alphabet characters are supported.
 (26 possible values)
 * There is a hard upper limit of 300 edges.
 Afterwards, further input will be ignored without error.
+* Edges are only one-way, so 'BC' and 'CB' are different edges.
+	* These edges can have different distances, even if they are in the opposite direction.
 * Duplicate edges will be ignored without error.
 The first one takes priority.
 * Recursive edges (eg. A to A) will be ignored without error.
 * There is no hard limit on edge distance.